HALF DAY TRIP

 Option 2: Two wildlife watching sessions ( morning and evening) with a 3 hour hike of low difficulty in between.

 What should you bring?
 Appropriate mountain hiking clothes and footwear.
 It is also recommended bringing

 sun glasses, sun cream and warm clothes depending on the weather forecast.
 It is important to bring enough water and some protein bars/snacks.

 What is included in the price ?
-Accident insurance, telescope and binoculars and the Casa del Oso entrance fee.
+Accident insurance, telescope and binoculars.

 How to book?
 Email us at email@example.com, include the Name, Surname and Passport Number of each visitor.
 Let us know the trip option and time you prefer.
 Or you can call us directly:

 Jorge: 0034-687222464 – Sofía: 0034-617060878

 Meeting point: Road AS-227, at the Pola de Somiedo village entrance.

 We can not guarantee wildlife sightings, but thanks to the very rich fauna it is very rare not to see chamois, roe deer, red deer, eagles, vultures….and depending of the time of the year there is a very high possibility of bear sightings, without doubt this is the most emblematic species of the area, we pay special attention to choosing the most appropriate times and places to maximise the possibility of sightings with the telescope.